bungee-boy/Retro-Rampage/README.md

 ### Index
 - Game summary
 - Installation
+- Credits

 ## Game summary
 Retro Rampage is a 2D racing game that can be played with friends or race against the built-in NPCs.
-The game was created as a Computer Science A-level project, but was always intended to be supported long after the course had finished.
+The game was created as a Computer Science A-level project,
+but was always intended to be supported long after the course had finished.

 It can handle a maximum of 6 players simultaneously and offers a mix of controllers and/or keyboard for controls
 (eg. One person could use WASD/Arrow controls while 3 others use controllers).